PaperMC/velocitypowered.com/docs/deployment/security.md

 **Advantages**:

-* Relatively trivial setup compared to other methods discussed
+* A relatively trivial setup compared to other methods discussed
-* Fool-proof if you do not give untrusted servers access to your servers
+* Fool-proof if you do not give untrusted users access to your server

 **Disadvantages**:

-* Setup must be reversed (and an alternate method used) if you move the servers to a different physical server
+* Setup must be reversed (and an alternate method used) if you move any of the servers to a different physical server (such that the proxy and the server are not on the same physical server)
 * Not viable on a shared host

 ## Using an Encrypted Tunnel